leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that we have Jupyter configured, we can start a JupyterLab (or notebook) server.
-In many cases, your system administrators require want you to run this notebook server in an interactive session on a compute node.
-Please kindly refrain from running resource-intensive jobs on the UMiami-Triton(Pegasus) login nodes, unless you have direct access to dedicated compute nodes like Umiami-Visx.
+In many cases, your system administrators require you to run this notebook server in an interactive session on a compute node.
+Please kindly refrain from running resource-intensive jobs on the UMiami-Triton login nodes, unless you have direct access to dedicated compute nodes.
 Submit your production jobs to LSF, and use the interactive queue – **not the login nodes** – for resource-intensive command-line processes.
 You may compile and test jobs on login nodes in any case.
 However, any jobs exceeding 30 minutes of run time or using excessive